seltmann/2017-04-21-ucsb/_episodes/sqldf.md

     head(taxonString)

 ***
-Counting using SQLite by Groups and then making quick and simple barplots
+Counting using SQLite by Groups and then making quick and simple bar plots

     numberSpecies <- sqldf("select count(species) as cnt,taxonOrder from mammalsEdited group by taxonOrder order by cnt desc")